djordon/polygon-partitioner/README.rst

    import com.vividsolutions.jts.geom.Polygon

    val myPolygon: Polygon = ...
-   val orthogonalPolygon: Polygon = OrthogonalPolygonBuilder
+   val orthogonalPolygon: Polygon = OrthogonalPolygonBuilder.cover(myPolygon)
-     .cover(myPolygon)

-The output polygon, `orthogonalPolygon`, is not guaranteed to have as many holes from the input polygon.
-If you want to partition an orthogonal polygon, do something like
+Note that the output polygon in the above example is not guaranteed to have as many holes from the input polygon.

+### Partitioning an polygon

+If you want to partition an orthogonal polygon into non-overlapping rectangles, use the following

 .. code-block:: scala